FabianPlum/OmniTrax/CONTRIBUTING.md

 The maintainers will review your PR, and if everything looks good, it will be merged into the project.

+### Running CI tests locally

+To ensure your additions did not break **OmniTrax** core functionality, you can test your code by running the following:

+`python testrunner.py "PATH/TO/YOUR/BLENDER/EXECUTABLE"`

+so, e.g., under Windows it will likely be

+`python testrunner.py "C:\Program Files\Blender Foundation\Blender 3.3\blender"`

+If you are greeted with

+`--- ALL TESTS PASSED ---`

+All is well.

 ### Trained model contributions

 If you want to contribute trained detector or pose estimator models to our